mlopes/marco-lopes.com/articles/_posts/2019/2019-03-17-What-is-FP-Part2.md

 In our first example, we see that we have a sequence of instructions, while on our second example we have only a single expression.
-We also see that for `println`, we don't even care about its return value, and furthermore for `readLine` we don't depend on the input parameters but rather on runtime user input.
+We also see that for `println`, we don't even care about its return value, and furthermore for `readLine` we don't depend on the input parameters but rather on run-time user input.
 This means that there's a lot of things going on in our programming function that couldn't happen in the maths definition of functions, it being a mapping between sets of values.